-When you’ve changed your standart login from “admin” to a complicated one and if your password is strong, then with this plugin any brute-force attack against you is pointless.
+When you’ve changed your standard login from “admin” to a complicated one and if your password is strong, then with this plugin any brute-force attack against you is pointless.

 Two Factor Authentication Plugin

-Monitor all security related events within your WordPress site.
-Keep an eye on the various changes occuring within the environment.
+Monitor all security-related events within your WordPress site.
+Keep an eye on the various changes occurring within the environment.
 Who is logging in?
 What changes are being made?

 This plugin connects your site to the VaultPress servers, backs it up and performs security scans, automatically restores a backup to your site through FTP or SSH.

 5. Scan Website for Hacks, Check Google Safe Browsing